Kerala State Financial Enterprises: History

 KSFE is one of the two chit fund companies owned by the government in the whole of India.
 The other company is Mysore Sales International Limited (MSIL) owned by the government of Karnataka.
-KSFE's purpose at founding was to provide an alternative to unscrupulous private-sector chit fund organisers.
+KSFE's purpose at founding was to provide an alternative to unscrupulous private-sector chit fund organizers.
 In 2000, it had 77% of the capital volume of the chit fund business in Kerala, though just 37.5% of the number of chit funds.